 3. Platform availability

 Why take notes when you can’t use them on the go, right?

 But wait… that’s only possible if it’s available on all your devices.

 Luckily, both the Evernote app and OneNote are available for all desktop (Mac, Windows version) and mobile devices.

 But here’s how they differ from one device to other:

-The Evernote mobile device app (for iPhone and Android) doesn’t support features like:
+The Evernote mobile device app (for iPhone and Android) doesn’t support advanced features like:

 - Print an Evernote note

 While OneNote has note taking apps for both iPhone and Android, its Android device app lacks some common features like: